-So, you’re looking for a way to create a Gantt chart to schedule your project tasks, but all the searching you’ve done online leads you to this mediocre graph?
+So, you’re looking for a way to create an advanced Gantt chart to schedule your project tasks, but all the searching you’ve done online leads you to this mediocre graph?

 Let’s be honest.
 It’s 2021, and this Gantt chart just doesn’t cut it as a project management tool that you would actually use.
 But are there any alternatives?
 Well, you’ve come to the right place!